By Judith Kohn

 For many years I was unaware of the foundation of this nation – certainly the brutal process of colonisation was not taught at the Methodist and Anglican high schools that I attended.
 Upon learning of the widespread massacres of Indigenous people, the countless numbers of dead through the spread of British diseases, the ongoing removal and oppression of Indigenous children and the destruction of the land, I experienced feelings of grief and hopelessness that felt a lot like trauma.
 Not only because the pain echoed in the same place in my heart that carries my own community’s trauma, but because it is a natural effect of human empathy to hurt when hearing about the suffering of others.

 Perhaps because of my family’s experiences I have taken this hurt to drive me to learn more, to write about and to stand for Indigenous sovereignty.
-Perhaps, had I not had a personal lens through which I could comprehend and process genocide, I would prefer – like many white Australians – to ignore the genocide that was carried out on this land?
+Perhaps, had I not had a personal lens through which I could comprehend and process genocide, I would prefer – like many white Australians – to ignore the genocide carried out on this land?

 In October last year, when eleven Jewish people lost their lives in a mass shooting at a Pittsburgh synagogue, the American President Donald Trump commented on the murders that if the community had had “protection” (read: guns) inside the synagogue then the massacre would not have been carried out.
 This appears to me as a clear example of victim blaming, a phenomenon that carries hand-in-hand with the experience of being a victimised minority.
 And Australia’s brand of denialism is rife with victim blaming.
 Notably, that colonisation has been somehow for the ‘good’ of Indigenous people as it has brought modernity to the land.